 Unlike respiratory samples, stool samples require processing before molecular testing.
 Several groups have already evaluated different processing methods.
-However, it is difficult to know which method has the best diagnostic accuracy and potential for use at Primary Health Care
+However, it is difficult to know which method has the best diagnostic accuracy and potential for use at Primary Health Care level, due to the difference in study designs and populations.

-Therefore, in this study, we proposed to evaluate the diagnostic accuracy of different promising stool processing methods in the same population using the same study methodology: accuracy of Xpert MTB/RIF Ultra performed on stool samples collected from children with presumptive TB and processed using four different processing methods (Standard sucrose flotation (standard sucrose flotation method optimized sucrose flotation method (OSF), stool processing kit (SPK), and Simple One Step (SOS) against bacteriological results from respiratory specimens and to perform a head-to-head comparison of the diagnostic accuracy and feasibility of these different.
+Therefore, in this study, we proposed to evaluate the diagnostic accuracy of different promising stool processing methods in the same population using the same study methodology: accuracy of Xpert MTB/RIF Ultra performed on stool samples collected from children with presumptive TB and processed using four different processing methods (Standard sucrose flotation method optimized sucrose flotation method (OSF), stool processing kit (SPK), and Simple One Step (SOS) against bacteriological results from respiratory specimens and to perform a head-to-head comparison of the diagnostic accuracy and feasibility of these different.